 While most gas fireplaces either need to be inserted into an existing fireplace or are positioned flat against the wall, this Pleasant Hearth convertible model lets you position it as a corner unit as well.

 The attractive wooden board cabinet has the option to fit in multiple ways to suit whatever style of shape your room is in.
-We found this model of the gas fireplace to be slightly more powerful than others since it puts out 27,500 BTUs instead of the standard 26,000.
 No vent needed.

 Flexible options for natural gas and liquid propane fuel.
 Optional Pleasant Hearth blower unit for increased efficiency.
 All of these factors work together to make this stylish fireplace a great choice.